jennifer-an/mocking.spongebob/README.md

 ![](https://imgflip.com/s/meme/Mocking-Spongebob.jpg)

-The `mocking.spongebob` R package helps you type up a string of words in alternating captials.
+The `mocking.spongebob` R package can be used to generate mocking SpongeBob text.

 ### How it works
 It's real easy.
 This is a one function one package type piece of work.